Hybrid Courses

 Fee: $800

 In-person/online hybrid.
-On-campus sessions as scheduled.
+In-person sessions TBA.
+Additional online work required.
 Teachers seeking professional development only.

 Description